-The Endowment Awards Subcommittee is responsible for administering the three RSS grants award competitions.
+The Endowment Awards Subcommittee is responsible for administering the four RSS grants award competitions listed below.
 While the Endowment Awards Subcommittee is not responsible for nominating persons for awards, it is responsible for encouraging RSS members to nominate persons who are eligible.
 The Endowment Awards Subcommittee will decide on the criteria for each award, the maximum size for a single award in each category, issue a call for applications, and set requirements for reporting.
 Multiple awards in each grant category may be given based on available funds.
 These grants will be made each year from interest earned from the RSS Endowment Funds and other sources, with the total amount determined each year by Council in consultation with the Executive Director.
 The RSS Endowment Awards Subcommittee, with the help of the RSS Executive Director, will allocate the funds in the form of grants to the respective universities of the recipients.
-The Secretary will be the co-signatory on all Endowment accounts with the Executive Director/Treasurer.
+The Secretary will be the cosignatory on all Endowment accounts with the Executive Director/Treasurer.
 And although final reports are required of grantees, the Executive Director/Treasurer may not withhold funds from awardees to induce reporting at the project's conclusion.
+The Endowment Awards Subcommittee must circulate the names of all individuals nominated for awards to the entire RSS Council at least one month prior to announcement or notification, with an invitation for council members to provide to the Ethics Committee any knowledge of behavior that violates our code of ethics.